JVSeidel/getbib/README.md

 it will append a lower-case letter to the name of the reference, stating with b. e.g. Hoeijmakers2018 would become Hoeijmakers2018b.

-If this way of returning references is every altered by ADS, this code will probably fail to parse the html table properly.
+If this way of querying or returning references is ever altered by ADS, this code will probably fail to submit the query or parse the resulting html table properly.